-Article XXIII - Diversity, Equity and Inclusion
+Article XXI - Diversity, Equity and Inclusion

-23.1 Shared Values: Stac labs is committed to equal employment opportunity, to honoring the personal dignity of each individual with whom we interact, to cultivating and maintaining an inclusive environment, and to ensuring that our workplaces are free from discrimination, either direct or indirect, on the grounds of age, citizenship status, color, creed, disability (physical or mental), ethnic or racial origin, familial status, gender, gender identity, genetic information, marital or civil partnership status, medical history, national origin, nationality, pregnancy and maternity, race, religion or belief, sex, sexual orientation, transgender status, veteran status, or any other legally-protected basis (collectively "protected status") pursuant to U.S. federal, state, and local laws.
+20.1 Shared Values: The Employer is committed to equal employment opportunity, to honoring the personal dignity of each individual with whom we interact, to cultivating and maintaining an inclusive environment, and to ensuring that our workplaces are free from discrimination, either direct or indirect, on the grounds of age, citizenship status, color, creed, disability (physical or mental), ethnic or racial origin, familial status, gender, gender identity, genetic information, marital or civil partnership status, medical history, national origin, nationality, pregnancy and maternity, race, religion or belief, sex, sexual orientation, transgender status, veteran status, or any other legally-protected basis (collectively "protected status") pursuant to U.S. federal, state, and local laws.
 These protections apply to employees and applicants, and cover both actual and perceived identities.

-Harassment and discrimination are not only illegal; they are also contrary to stac labs mission and values.
+Harassment and discrimination are not only illegal; they are also contrary to the organization's mission and values.
 Those in management have a heightened obligation to ensure that harassment and discrimination do not infect hiring, promotion, transfer, discipline, compensation, development/training, termination, or any other terms, conditions, or privileges of employment.
 All employees must abide by and uphold the Employer's policies on harassment and discrimination.
-To this end, stac agrees to hold annual trainings for all employees addressing harassment and promoting diversity, equity, and inclusion.
-Such training will be included as part of the onboarding process for new hires.
+To this end, the Employer agrees to hold annual training for all employees addressing harassment and promoting diversity, equity, and inclusion.
+Additionally, DEI materials will be provided to new employees as part of the onboarding process.

-23.2 Definitions:
+20.2 Definitions:

-- (a) Designee: The designee is a person appointed by CEO to investigate a discrimination or harassment complaint and report their findings to the appropriate authority.
-If the complaint, in whole or in part, is against the CEO, then the board chair shall appoint the designee.
-The CEO or designee must be qualified to conduct an appropriate investigation. - (b) Discrimination: It is discrimination for an employer to base any decision regarding the terms or conditions of employment on an employee's race, religion, color, sex (including pregnancy), age, national origin, sexual orientation, disability, gender identity or expression, ancestry, marital status, or any other characteristic protected by law.
+- (a) Designee: The designee is a person appointed by the Chair to investigate a discrimination or harassment complaint and report their findings to the appropriate authority.
+If the complaint, in whole or in part, is against the Chair, then the board chair shall appoint the designee.
+The Chair or designee must be qualified to conduct an appropriate investigation. - (b) Discrimination: It is discrimination for an employer to base any decision regarding the terms or conditions of employment on an employee's race, religion, color, sex (including pregnancy), age, national origin, sexual orientation, disability, gender identity or expression, ancestry, marital status, or any other characteristic protected by law.

-- (c) Employee: For the purpose of this Policy, "employee" is defined as any individual employed and paid by stac labs. - (d) Harassment: Harassment consists of unwelcome verbal, visual or physical conduct that is based on any characteristic referenced in Section 24.1 an individual's race, religion, color, sex (including pregnancy), age, national origin, sexual orientation, gender identity or expression, disability, ancestry, marital status, or any other characteristic protected by law.
+- (c) Employee: For the purpose of this Policy, "employee" is defined as any individual employed and paid by the Employer. - (d) Harassment: Harassment consists of unwelcome verbal, visual or physical conduct that is based on any characteristic referenced in Section 24.1 an individual's race, religion, color, sex (including pregnancy), age, national origin, sexual orientation, gender identity or expression, disability, ancestry, marital status, or any other characteristic protected by law.
 It may include, but is not limited to, actions such as use of epithets, slurs, negative stereotyping, offensive jokes, physical assaults or threats, intimidation, ridicule or mockery, insults or put-downs, offensive objects or pictures and interference with work performance that relate to categories as defined in Section 24.1.
-Harassment may also include written or graphic material that denigrates or shows hostility toward an individual or group, whether that material is sent by email, Slack, computer screens, or elsewhere on stac labs platforms or premises or circulated in the workplace, including at work-related events.
+Harassment may also include written or graphic material that denigrates or shows hostility toward an individual or group, whether that material is sent by email, Slack, computer screens, or elsewhere on the organization's platforms or premises or circulated in the workplace, including at work-related events.